Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 From there it gets more complicated.
 Using a form of deep learning and sentence semantic analysis, Mya can steer interviews and extract meaningful information from conversations with applicants.
 Based on the information, Mya decides if a candidate is suitable for the position.

-It is beneficial for all businesses to reduce their time to hire, and an AI personal assistant could help.
+It is beneficial for all businesses to reduce their time to hire, and AI technology could help.
 On average it costs businesses $4,000 and 24 days to hire a new worker.